John W. H. Bassett: Sports

 In 1969, Ballard and Stafford Smythe were charged with tax evasion and accused of using Maple Leaf Gardens Ltd. to pay for their personal expenses.
 Bassett persuaded the board to fire Smythe as president and Ballard as executive vice president.
 The board elected Bassett as the new president.

 However, Bassett did not force Smythe and Ballard to sell their shares, and they both remained on the board.
-That was a serious strategic blunder on Bassett's part; Smythe was still the largest shareholder, and he and Ballard controlled almost half the shares between them.
+This was a serious strategic blunder on Bassett's part; Smythe was still the largest shareholder, and he and Ballard controlled almost half the shares between them.
 A year later, Ballard and Smythe staged a proxy war to win back control.
 Faced with an untenable situation, Bassett resigned and sold his shares to Smythe and Ballard.

 Bassett's son, John F. Bassett, would follow in his father's path of becoming a professional sports owner; the younger Bassett was a part owner of the World Hockey Association's Ottawa Nationals, Toronto Toros and Birmingham Bulls; the World Football League's Memphis Southmen and the United States Football League's Tampa Bay Bandits.